Naim2000/Naim2000.github.io/guides/3ds/install-firm-gm9.md

 If you have any troubles with it, *consult the troubleshooting sections or ask for help*.
 Please don't use this page as a second resort.

 ## Prerequisites
-- Your 3DS in GodMode9.
+- Your 3DS in GodMode9. **NOTE: Installing FIRM files was only added in GodMode9 v1.4.0.**
 - An SD card in your 3DS.
 - A FIRM to install.
 	- For example, [boot9strap](https://github.com/SciresM/boot9strap/releases/latest){:target="_blank"}, or [fastboot3DS](https://github.com/derrekr/fastboot3DS/releases/latest){:target="_blank"}.